This project is to create a versatile yet custom multicopter drone logic-board based on Arduino and Multiwii.

-You can double check the design by viewing the gerber files here.
+You can view the design by uploading the gerber file(s) here.

-Then create an account on seeedstudio, drag your gerber files into SeeedStudio's fabricate page, and order the number of chips you want.
+Then create an account on seeedstudio, drag your gerber files into SeeedStudio's fabricate page, and order to the desired specifications.

-Now solder your components onto your PCB.
-You may want to 3D print a casing for your flight controller.
+Solder your components onto your PCB.
+Consider a 3D printed casing for the flight controller.

 Step 4: Setting Up the Controllers Multiwii Code

-I used MultiWii's code simply because its free, easy to use, and it supports many (most) builds.
+MultiWii's code is free, easy to use, and it supports many (most) builds.

-Open the downloaded MultiWii folder and open the Arduino file called "MultiWii.ino".
+On the computer, open the already downloaded MultiWii folder and open the Arduino file called "MultiWii.ino".

-After that, on the top menu, click on Tools, Boards, and select the Arduino micro-controller you're using.
+After that, on the top menu of the IDE, click on Tools, Boards, and select the Arduino micro-controller you're using.

-Then click on Tools, Port, and select the port that your controller is on.
+Then, click on Tools, Port, and select the computer's port that your controller is on.

-Now upload the code by pressing the button shaped like an arrow.
+Upload the Multiwii code by clicking the button shaped like an arrow.

-Your boards should flash a bit and the text "uploaded successfully" should appear on the IDE.
+After uploading, text "uploaded successfully" should appear on IDE.

 Step 5: Using the Multiwii GUI

-Open your MultiWii folder, click on MultiwiiConf, application.windows32 (If using windows), and finally open MultiWiiConf.exe.
+Open your MultiWii folder, click on MultiwiiConf, application.windows32 (or the desired operating system's option), and finally open MultiWiiConf.exe.

 On the top left of the window, select the port your flight controller is on and click on start.
-You should start seeing values from your sensors in the graph now.
+Sensor Values should show on the application.

-On the right, you can select your sensor type and calibrate it by slowly moving the flight controller to each side.
+On the right, select the sensor type.
+To calibrate the sensor, slowly move/tilt the flight controller as prompted.

-Set the PID values to default and try to adjust your battery position to get the multirotors center of gravity to the center.
+Set the PID values to default and ensure the multirotor's center of gravity is in the center.

-Carefully hold your multicopter so that your gyroscope's readings in the GUI is flat.
-Then put your throttle to around 50%.
+Carefully hold the multicopter so that your gyroscope's readings in the GUI is flat.
+Then set the throttle to 50%.

-Now while carefully holding your rotor in a safe place increase your throttle until the multirotor feels weightless.
+Now while carefully holding your rotor in a safe place, increase the throttle until the multirotor feels weightless.

 Put pressure (lean) on each axis of the drone.
 You should feel resistance against that change.
-Change the P value until the resistance is notable.
+Change the P value until this resistance is notable.

-Now rock the drone back and forth while increasing the P value until the drone just starts oscillating.
+With your hand, oscillate (tilt) the drone back and forth with your hand.
+On the application, increase the P value until the drone barely starts oscillating on its own.
 Now reduce the P value a bit.
-Do the same again, rocking it left and right instead.
+Repeat this process, this time oscillating the drone to the sides (to the left and right).

-The values should be suitable for flight now.
+The calibrated values should be suitable for flight now.